nishithpandey/NanoRaft/site-src/src/docs/configuration.md

 * __Append entries request batch size:__

-In MicroRaft, a leader Raft node sends log entries to its followers in batches to improve the throughput.
+In NanoRaft, a leader Raft node sends log entries to its followers in batches to improve the throughput.
 This configuration parameter specifies the maximum number of Raft log entries that can be sent as a batch in a  single append entries request.